 There are two kinds of contracts as per Saudi Labor Law and the rules related to renewal, resignation, and termination vary depending upon the type of contract.
-In this article, we will explain about the fixed term and indefinite contract.
+In this article, we will explain the fixed term and indefinite contract.

 Keep in mind that a contract with a Non-Saudi employee will always remain a fixed-term contract as per Article 37 of Saudi Labor Law.